microsponsors/registry-contract/README.md

 See [test/TEST_CASES.md](test/TEST_CASES.md)

 ## Minting & Transfer Restrictions
-Note that there *are* transfer restrictions on Microsponsors tokens that are enforced by this registry, to satisfy the following business requirements:
+Note that there *are* transfer restrictions on Microsponsors MSPT (time slot) tokens that are enforced by this registry, to satisfy the following business requirements:

-1. All minters (Creators) and buyers (Sponsors) must be validated in our Proof-of-Content Registry to eliminate fraud/ impersonation/ spamming.
+1. All Minters ("Creators") must be validated in our Proof-of-Content Registry to help eliminate fraud/ impersonation/ spamming.
-2. Microsponsors ERC-721s (NFTs) give minters the option to disable token resale to third-parties, to help ensure that Creators' time slots aren't sold to individuals or organizations they do not wish to transact with.
-This is useful for certain use-cases, i.e. Creators who want to carefully choose which brands or organizations they wish to work with.
+2. Microsponsors ERC-721s (NFTs) give Minters the option to disable token resale to third-parties, to help ensure that their time slots aren't sold to anyone they do not wish to transact with.
+This is useful for certain use-cases, i.e. Creators who want to carefully choose which organizations they wish to work with.

 ## Path to Federation
 The long-term plan is for Microsponsors to Federate (think: DAOs, game studios, media orgs, agencies, consultants, freelancers, etc).
 We plan to Federate so that other organizations can implement their own rules and logic around Registration, token minting, selling and re-selling (think: DAOs, game studios, media orgs, agencies, consultants, freelancers, etc).